-As for dividends, we will submit a proposal for a year-end dividend of ¥20 per share (including a commemorative dividend of ¥1 for the 60th anniversary) at the 76th Ordinary General Meeting of Shareholders.
-Adding this to an interim dividend of ¥20 per share (including a commemorative dividend of ¥1 for the 60th anniversary), we will distribute a total dividend of ¥40 per share for fiscal 2017.
+As for dividends, a proposal for a year-end dividend of ¥22 per share was approved at the 77th Ordinary General Meeting of Shareholders.
+Adding this to an interim dividend of ¥21 per share, we distributed a total dividend of ¥43 per share for fiscal 2018.